-At the start of the analysis, the IPWG identified several audiences potentially benefiting from the white paper.
+At the start of the analysis, the MEP WG identified several audiences potentially benefiting from the position paper.
 In no particular order, those audiences include:

 - Industry and NHA-MEC.
-The outcomes of this paper will be further utilized to develop a roadmap for the marine energy sector.
-Eventually, the IPWG will request input and feedback into the priorities set out in this white paper from NHA-MEC members. - Government funding agencies.
+The outcomes of this paper will be further utilized to develop a roadmap to widespread commercial applications for the marine energy sector.
+Eventually, the MEP WG will request input and feedback into the priorities set out in this position paper from NHA-MEC members. - Government funding agencies.
 Outputs from this document will be utilized in preparing the Marine Energy Roadmap efforts led by the NHA-MEC.
-Based on information in this white paper, recommendations for government funding agencies will be presented. - Testing Expertise and Access for Marine Energy Research (TEAMER) and the University Marine Energy Research Community (UMERC).
+Based on information in this position paper, recommendations for government funding agencies will be presented. - Testing Expertise and Access for Marine Energy Research (TEAMER) and the University Marine Energy Research Community (UMERC).
 These programs have a broad network of people and areas of expertise.
-The IPWG and the information gathered in this white paper should be shared with both the TEAMER and UMERC groups.
-These groups will also provide the IPWG with industry needs as they arise within their discussions. - International Electrotechnical Committee (IEC).
+The MEP WG and the information gathered in this position paper will be shared with both the TEAMER and UMERC groups.
+These groups will also provide the MEP WG with industry needs as they arise within their discussions. - International Electrotechnical Committee (IEC).
 Standards at the Technical Committee 114 (TC 114) and certification at the IEC System for Certification to Standards Relating to Equipment for Use in Renewable Energy Applications (IECRE Renewable Energy).
 As standards are developed, they should be aligned with the priorities of the industry to accelerate commercialization of the ME industry.

-The IPWG does recognize that there are other potential audiences, not mentioned above, who may be interested in this document and will strive to include the audiences as they are identified.
+The MEP WG does recognize that there are other potential audiences, not mentioned above, who may be interested in this document and will strive to include the audiences as they are identified.